 Tax credits mean more money in your pocket!

 Whether or not you work every week or month in the year, you will still be entitled to your full year's tax credits.
 For example, if you didn't start work until July, the tax credits you didn't use for the first half of the year will be carried forward and used on each following payday until the year ends.

 You can see what tax credits you already have by checking your tax credit certificate.

 How do I claim tax credits?

-If your personal circumstances entitle you to claim a tax credit, the easiest and fastest way to claim is to use PAYE Anytime, or alternatively contact your local Revenue office.
+If your personal circumstances entitle you to claim a tax credit, the easiest and fastest way to claim is to use PAYE Anytime which can be accessed through myAccount, or alternatively contact your Revenue office.